Bennington County coronavirus update

 BENNINGTON COUNTY, Vt.
-(NEWS10) – Officials said Thursday that there have been 37 accumulative positive cases in the county since testing began.
-There has been one COVID-19 related death in the county.
+(NEWS10) – There have been 38 accumulative cases of coronavirus in the county since testing began.
+The number of cases increased by one from Thursday.

 News10’s county-by-county coronavirus tracker